microsoft/Win2D-Samples/README.md

 - **Simple Sample** is, yup, you guessed it!
 Pretty much the simplest possible app that uses Win2D - it's our version of the venerable "hello world".

-- **Simple Smaple Desktop** is the same version of SimpleSample, but updated to be a Reunion Desktop instead of a UAP.

 - [Not yet updated for ProjectReunion] **[Win2D-MazeGame](https://github.com/microsoft/Win2DMazeGame)** (in a separate repository) is the skeleton of a classic maze chase game for Windows 10, written in C# and using Win2D.